Pet Insurance

 Senior dogs do well with animal chiropractors that help in addressing age-related conditions in senior pets.
 Many senior pets are diagnosed each year with spinal or disc conditions, organ issues, and other age-related problems.

 Pet health insurance allows for non-invasive treatment and is favored by pet parents today as an adjunct treatment option.
 Before opting for a pet insurance plan, ask whether they cover alternative care like chiropractic care, hydrotherapy, and acupuncture.
-Keep in mind that all alternative care needs to be provided by a licensed veterinarian.
+Remember that all alternative care must be provided by a licensed veterinarian.

 Odie, the Best Pet Insurance for Older Dogs

 If you’re shopping for pet insurance for your older dog, you may be surprised to learn that many pet insurance companies won’t insure an older dog, particularly if they have pre-existing conditions or other health issues.
-But many won’t even offer insurance if your pet has entered their teenage years, nevermind one that’s pushing 15+ or even up into their twenties.
+But many won’t even offer insurance if your pet has entered their teenage years, never mind one pushing 15+ or even up into their twenties.

-However, if you’re debating between various pet insurance companies, or if you’re considering going without coverage at all, it’s important to know the risks up front.
-Dog insurance for older dogs can really be a lifesaver, literally — and by getting the best pet insurance for your older dog, you’ll be protecting yourself from outsized vet bills that you may struggle to pay.
+However, if you’re debating between various pet insurance companies or considering going without coverage at all, it’s important to know the risks upfront.
+Pet insurance for older dogs can be a lifesaver, literally — and by getting the best pet insurance for your older dog, you’ll be protecting yourself from outsized vet bills you may struggle to pay.
 Worse yet, you may have to opt for putting your beloved pet down if things really get out of control.

 Why Odie Pet Insurance Makes Sense

-Unlike other insurers that will cut you off once your pet reaches a certain age — or they might not even insure you up front at all — Odie pet insurance is great for older dogs that have health issues and other challenges.
+Unlike other insurers that will cut you off once your pet reaches a certain age — or they might not even insure you upfront — Odie pet insurance is great for older dogs with health issues and other challenges.
 We know how hard it is to care for an aging pet, and we want to make it as easy as possible to get the coverage you need for your elderly pet.
 You wouldn’t think about going without health insurance in your golden years, so why risk it with anything less than the best pet insurance that you can get for your older dog?

-With the best pet insurance for older dogs, you’ll be able to treat your pet like a true member of the family, complete with the kind of comprehensive coverage that you’d get for yourself or anyone else in the family.
+With the best pet insurance for older dogs, you’ll be able to treat your pet like a true family member, complete with the kind of comprehensive coverage you’d get for yourself or anyone else in the family.
 That’s a good idea because animal health care is getting more expensive and sophisticated, meaning that just one visit to the vet could leave you with a significant bill that you may struggle to pay.

 It Doesn’t Matter How Old Your Dog Is

-While every little detail matters, the most important piece of senior dog insurance is the age of your dog.
+While every little detail matters, your dog’s age is the most important piece of senior dog insurance.
 Here at Odie Pet Insurance, we’re proud to offer the best insurance for older dogs by covering dogs of all ages.
 Seriously.
 Even if your dog is well into their teens or pushing 20, we’ve got you covered.

 Most other insurers cut off their coverage just as you’re more likely to need it, but any pup over past a few years old is considered an adult as growth slows as they mature into middle and old age.
 However, not all dogs will age at the same rate.
 In fact, larger dogs age much more quickly than smaller dogs due to various reasons.
 That’s why the average mastiff lives to seven while a miniature poodle could live to double that age.